H3199/duunihaku/README.md

-# Duunihaku — Daily Job Listings Dashboard
+# Duunikanban — Job Listings Kanban

 > Duunikanban is a job hunting tool that fetches listings from the [TheirStack](https://theirstack.com) API and stores them in a SQLite database.
 It provides a simple Kanban-style UI to organize your applications.
 Compared to e.g. LinkedIn's job search Duunikanban filters out non-english remote jobs, promoted jobs, fake remote jobs and you can set your coordinates and a distance in km to filter onsite jobs.